TyrealGray/Qin.js/README.md

 # Qin
-A story engine written in JavaScript
+A game execute database engine written in JavaScript